gingsmith/proxcocoa/README.md

 # ProxCoCoA+
 A primal-dual framework for distributed L1-regularized optimization

 The present code trains a standard least squares sparse regression with L1 or elastic net regularizer.
 The proxCoCoA framework runs on the primal optimization problem (Called D in the paper).
-To solve the data-local subproblems on each machine, randomized coordinate descent is used as a local solver.
+To solve the data-local subproblems on each machine, an arbitrary solver can be used.
+In this example we use randomized coordinate descent as the local solver, as the l1-regularized single coordinate problems have simple closed form solutions.

 The code can be easily adapted to include other internal solvers or to solve other data-fit objectives and other regularizers.

 ## Getting Started
 How to run the code locally: